Skip to content

 1. Create the backend API project (Web API)

-• From VS Code's Terminal tab, select New Terminal to open a (PowerShell) terminal in the project folder TasksTracker.ContainerApps (also referred to as root).
+• If a terminal is not yet open, from VS Code's Terminal tab, select New Terminal to open a (PowerShell) terminal in the project folder TasksTracker.ContainerApps (also referred to as root).

 • We need to define the .NET version we will use throughout this workshop.
 In the terminal execute dotnet --info.
 Take note of the intalled .NET SDK versions and select the one with which you wish to proceed.